 12. Predestination (2014)

-‘Predestination’ is a ravishingly scintillating piece of cinema that fails not to entertain on every viewing.
-It’s a film that has fun with its genre, toys with your senses and takes you on a mesmerising journey of love and identity via an intense time travel play.
+‘Predestination’ is a ravishingly scintillating piece of cinema that entertains on every viewing.
+It’s a film that has fun with its genre, toys with your senses and takes you on a mesmerizing journey of love and identity via an intense time travel play.
 The film tells the story of an agent who is asked to travel back in time in order to avert an explosion in New York in 1975.
 ‘Predestination’ leaves you with quite a bit to chew on long after the film rolls out and provides spaces for numerous interpretations and conclusions.
 The whole concept of time travel paradox revealed at the end is quite fascinating and demands you to evaluate and analyse the entire plot of the film again.

 Read More: Best Teen Movies of All Time